How to Make a No-Dig Garden Bed

 One border bed in with one of the other beds in progress.
 You can see the mulch pathway between.
 Source: Huan Song

-As of the end of May, I was able to harvest over 25 pounds (11 kg) of produce from my no-dig vegetable garden by using a combination of season extension methods like winter sowing and row covers and by growing directly in compost.
-My high intensive salad bed has been producing so much that I’ve been giving away greens to everyone I know!
+As of the end of May, I was able to harvest over 25 pounds (11 kg) of produce from my no-dig vegetable garden.
+I used a combination of season extension methods like winter sowing and row covers and growing directly in compost.
+My high-intensive salad bed has been producing so much that I’ve been giving away greens to everyone I know!

 Unlike container gardening, I did not add any perlite or coco coir to help with aeration and drainage.
-One of my biggest surprises and delights of no-dig gardening is that I have inherited an asparagus patch from the previous tenants!
-Asparagus takes years to produce and I feel so lucky to have this delicious spring vegetable pop up in my no-dig beds.
+One of my biggest surprises is that I have inherited an asparagus patch from the previous tenants!
+Asparagus takes years to produce and I feel so lucky to have this delicious spring vegetable pop up in my no-dig garden beds.

 High intensive salad bed